PhilomenaMusili/HTML-CSS-Projects/Accessibility Quiz/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements for the Accessibility Quiz, please open an issue or submit a pull request.
-Your feedback is highly appreciated.
+Your feedback is highly appreciated.Fell free to share.

 ## License